talkingdonkeyz/foundry/README.md

 [![Hex.pm](https://img.shields.io/hexpm/v/foundry.svg)](https://hex.pm/packages/foundry)
 [![Docs](https://img.shields.io/badge/hex-docs-blue.svg)](https://hexdocs.pm/foundry)

-**Automatically build native executables (Rust/C++) during `mix compile`.**

-Foundry compiles native code and copies the resulting binaries into your app's `priv/` directory—perfect for spawning as Erlang Ports.
-Think of it as [Rustler](https://github.com/rusterlium/rustler) but for standalone executables instead of NIFs.
+**Native executables that feel like Elixir modules.**

+Foundry makes working with native code (Rust, C/C++) just as ergonomic as writing Elixir.
+Just add `use Foundry` to a module, and it handles the build, tracks source changes for automatic recompilation, and generates path helper functions—all during `mix compile`.

+Perfect for spawning external tools as Erlang Ports, whether you're wrapping a Rust CLI, a C++ image processor, or any standalone executable.
+No Rust experience required—if you can add a dependency, you can use Foundry.

 ## Features

 - 🦀 **Cargo support** — Build Rust projects
 - 🔧 **CMake support** — Build C/C++ projects
-- ♻️ **Incremental rebuilds** — Only rebuilds when source files change
+- ♻️ **Smart recompilation** — Tracks source files and only rebuilds when they change (not on every `mix compile`)
 - 📍 **Path helpers** — Generated functions to locate your binaries
 - 🔌 **Zero configuration** — Sensible defaults, just add `use Foundry`